Logical behaviorism: Criticism

-The 'asymmetry' objection

-Behaviourists hold that propositions about mental states are about behaviour.
-But this does not seem to account for the asymmetry between how I talk about my own mental states and the mental states of others.
-For a hard behaviourist, the proposition 'I'm afraid' is apparently reducible to a proposition about behaviour- in other words, it means the same thing as a proposition about behaviour.
-But when I say that I'm afraid, I am not referring to my behaviour.
-I don't mean 'I'm shivering and crying and have a frown on my face.'
-I'm referring to my mental state of fear.
-Therefore, it would seem that the way I talk about my own mental states and the mental states of others are radically different.
-I do not need to observe my own behaviour to know I'm in pain.
-I just know, through introspection, which would show that a purely behavioural analysis of mental states is inadequate.
-I apply mental states to myself not because of my behaviour but because I am experiencing the mental states themselves.

 Etymology

 Logical behaviorism is called "logical", after the idea adopted by Bertrand Russell, that mathematics can be described in terms of formal logic, using Set Theory, and thus make it "scientific", "provable", "specific", consistent and "truthful".
-In a similar way, it was thought by the Vienna Circle that the phenomena of human mental states such as feelings, perceptions, imaginations etc. can be described in terms of a tendency to behave in a certain way, which could then be tested and explained scientifically through the methods of Behaviorism, whereby everything consists of stimulus-response pairs, with various types of origins and different types of reinforcement.
+In a similar way, it was thought by the Vienna Circle that the phenomena of human mental states such as feelings, perceptions, imaginations etc. can be described in terms of a tendency to behave in a certain way, which could then be tested and explained scientifically through the methods of behaviorism, whereby everything consists of stimulus–response pairs, with various types of origins and different types of reinforcement.